n132/n132.github.io/_posts/2022-05-19-Introduction-of-Kernel-Pwn-Double-Fetch.md

   }
 }
 ```
 The function could leak the address of the flag.
-And We are asked to give a struct which includes a pointer and a inter which represent its length.
-Before comparing the given string and the true flag, the program checks if the given address is in current task's memspace, which means we can't provide the address of real flag to bypass the comparation.
-However, we can use `double fetch` bypass the check and comparation because there is no syncronization to avoid race condition.
+And We are asked to give a struct that includes a pointer and an inter which represent its length.
+Before comparing the given string and the true flag, the program checks if the given address is in the current task's mem space, which means we can't provide the address of the real flag to bypass the comparison.
+However, we can use `double fetch` to bypass the check and comparison because there is no synchronization to avoid race conditions.

 The basic idea is
 - Brute force the length of the real flag
-- Creat a thread to send valid payload
+- Create a thread to send a valid payload
-- The main thread keep modify the ptr to point to the real flag
+- The main thread keeps modifying the ptr to point to the real flag
-- Stop when retruning 0
+- Stop when returning 0

 ```c
 #include <string.h>